Roth Conversions — Not the Best Solution for Many Households

 👉 If you are in a higher tax bracket and are charitably inclined there may be better strategies than converting to a Roth IRA or 401(k).

-Tax-Smart Charitable Strategies for Higher Tax Brackets
+What are Tax-Smart Charitable Strategies for Higher Tax Brackets?

-If you're in a 24% or higher tax bracket, the math changes.
+If you're in a 22% or higher tax bracket, the math changes.
 Here are some strategies that may be a better fit for those who are charitably inclined:

-1. Qualified Charitable Distributions (QCDs)
+1. Qualified Charitable Distributions (QCDs) vs. Roth Conversions

 Starting at age 70½, you can give directly from your IRA to charity.
 The 2025 limit is $108,000 per person.